experientials/zishell/README.rst

 --wait
 ------

-If a port is specified defines how long rshell will wait for the port to exist and for a connection to be established.
+If a port is specified defines how long zishell will wait for the port to exist and for a connection to be established.
 The default is 0 seconds specifying an immediate return.